Bylaws effective July 21, 2017

 VII.
 Election of New Fellows and Selection of Other Award Winners (replaced old Amendments I and II, approved June 2012)

 VII.A.
-New Fellow Election Procedure (changes in red italics were approved May 2013)
+New Fellow Election Procedure (changes approved July 2017)

 The electorate shall consist of all Fellows of the Society.
-The electorate shall receive a list of the candidates’ names, their affiliations, the names of their nominators, and (if submitted) summaries of their qualifications.
-If the number of nominees is deemed sufficiently large, the President shall organize a first round election in which fellows may vote for a number of candidates, and the candidates with the highest number of votes shall be retained for a second round.
-In the final round of voting, fellows may vote for a number of unique candidates and the candidates with the highest number of votes will become new Fellows, subject to the requirement that the nominated fellow appear on more than 50% of the ballots cast in the final round.
+The electorate shall receive a list of the candidates’names, their affiliations, the names of their nominators, and (if submitted) summaries of their qualifications.
+If the number of nominees is deemed sufficiently large, the President shall organize a first-round election in which Fellows may vote for a number of candidates, and the candidates with the highest number of votes shall be retained for a second round.
+In the final round of voting, Fellows may vote for a number of unique candidates and the candidates with the highest number of votes will become new Fellows, subject to the requirement that the nominated fellow appear at least 45% of the ballots cast in the final round.

 VII.B.1.
 The H. Gregg Lewis Prize for an outstanding article in the Journal of Labor Economics.